 3. Interpersonal Therapy

+Interpersonal therapy focuses on our relationships and how they affect us.
+And then in turn how our mental health impacts our relationships.
 Relationships are part and parcel of what makes us human.
 For the most part, they enrich our lives and offer vital social interaction.
-However, they can also be incredibly complex and the ways in which we deal with them may have a significant impact on our mental wellbeing.
-The thinking behind interpersonal therapy is that psychological symptoms, such as depression, are typically a response to a difficulty in our communication with others.
-As such, this therapy focuses on how our relationships affect us as well as on how our mental health affects our relationships.
+However, they can also be incredibly complex.
+Therefore, the ways in which we deal with them can have a significant impact on our mental wellbeing.
+Thus, a psychological symptom, such as depression, is often linked to miscommunication and difficulties in communicating with others.

 4. Solutions-focused Therapy

-As its name suggests, this therapy emphasises finding answers to current problems and concentrating on future wellness rather than past hurts.
-A relatively new approach to treating depression, this client-directed, outcome-based therapy helps patients look ahead to a future free from depression, rather than at the things that caused the condition.
-This is not to say that the past is ignored entirely but the main emphasis is on teaching new skills and keeping therapy brief and focused.
-It is an extremely hopeful and motivational form of therapy when applied skilfully.
+As its name suggests, solutions-focused therapy emphasises finding answers to current problems.
+Consequently, concentrating on future wellness rather than past hurts.
+This is a relatively new approach to treating depression.
+Solutions-focused therapy is client-directed and outcome-based.
+It helps patients look ahead to a future free from depression, rather than at the things that caused the condition.
+This is not to say that the past is ignored entirely.
+But the main emphasis is on teaching new skills and keeping therapy brief and focused.
+When applied skillfully, it is an extremely hopeful and motivational form of therapy.

-Combining elements of cognitive therapy and mindfulness techniques (such as breathing exercises and meditation), this therapy is specifically designed to help break negative thought patterns and has proved particularly effective in treating those who suffer from recurring depression.
+This therapy combines elements of cognitive therapy with mindfulness techniques.
+For example, breathing exercises and meditation.
+It’s specifically designed to help break negative thought patterns.
+And it has proven particularly effective in treating those who suffer from recurring depression.
 Mindfulness-based therapy teaches patients to see their true selves – their sense of being – as separate from their thoughts and moods.
-This disconnect can liberate them from thought patterns in which the same negative messages are replayed over and over again.
-Insight contributes to healing by helping them learn to interject positive thoughts into negative moods in order to disarm those negative moods.
+Through this process, gaining insight into one’s self contributes towards healing.
+The separation of self from thoughts and moods can liberate someone from thought patterns such as recurring negative messages.